kfjahnke/zimt/README.md

 chosen back-end.
 But with zimt's multi-back-end approach, you can also use several of the back-ends at the same time, and use one back-end's strengths to compensate another back-end's weaknesses.
-I've included an example called 'cherry-picking.cc' which does just that with a program using the std::simd back-end, but slotting in a functor using Vc.
+I've included an example called 'cherrypicking.cpp' which does just that with a program using the std::simd back-end, but slotting in a functor using Vc.
 I've picked code using atan2, which is inefficient in std::simd, but fast in Vc, and the performance differs significantly - the precise factor depending on the CPU.
-Note that this is true on intel/AMD platforms, for other architectures, Vc offers no efficient implementation of atan2.
+Note that this is true on intel/AMD platforms and the std::simd implementation coming with g++ at the time of this writing.
+For other architectures, Vc offers no efficient implementation of atan2, whereas the local std::simd implementation may.

 The upshot is that, with little programming effort, you can put together SIMD code from different libraries.
 Of course you might do that 'manually',